Banking Agreements and Memberships

-The Finance Initiative of the UN Environment Programme is a global partnership of more than 200 banks, insurers and investors with the aim of promoting a sustainable approach to business within the financial sector.
-Credit Suisse was one of the first signatories of the UNEP Statement of Commitment by Financial Institutions (FI) on Sustainable Development in 1992.
+The Finance Initiative of the UN Environment Programme is a global partnership of more than 240 banks, insurers and investors with the aim of promoting a sustainable approach to business within the financial sector.
+Credit Suisse was one of the first signatories to the UNEP Statement of Commitment by Financial Institutions (FI) on Sustainable Development in 1992.
 In the UNEP Statement by Financial Institutions the signatories recognize the interaction between the economy, society and the environment, and commit to sustainable development.

-The Equator Principles are a leading voluntary financial industry benchmark for determining, assessing and managing environmental and social risk in major industrial and infrastructure projects.
+The Equator Principles (EP) are a leading voluntary financial industry benchmark for determining, assessing and managing environmental and social risk for specific types of finance for industrial and infrastructure projects.
+The Equator Principles are used for applicable transactions, including project finance and project-related corporate loans.
 They are based on the International Finance Corporation (IFC) Performance Standards on social and environmental sustainability and on the World Bank Group Environmental, Health, and Safety Guidelines.
-More than 90 financial institutions have adopted the EP, thereby committing to review impact assessment reports on related projects before agreeing to provide financing or advisory services.
-These financial institutions require clients to take concrete measures to mitigate the potential negative impacts of these projects on people or the environment.
+More than 90 financial institutions have adopted the EP, thereby committing to review environmental and social impacts of relevant projects before agreeing to provide financing or advisory services.
+These financial institutions require clients to take concrete measures to mitigate the potential negative impacts of such projects on people or the environment.

-In 2014, Credit Suisse signed up to the UN's Principles for Responsible Investment – a voluntary, investor-led framework that helps signatories to better understand the implications of sustainability and incorporate environmental, social and governance information into investment decisions.
+In 2014, Credit Suisse signed up to the UN's Principles for Responsible Investment – a voluntary, investor-led framework that helps signatories to better understand the implications of sustainability for their business activities and incorporate environmental, social and governance information into investment decisions.
 As a signatory to the PRI, we emphasize our commitment to acting in the best long-term interest of our clients by incorporating ESG criteria into our investment process and decisions.

 The Climate Bond Initiative (CBI) is the world's leading market tracking and advocacy organization in the green bonds space.
-Its strategy is to develop a large and liquid Green and Climate Bonds Market that will help drive down the cost of capital for climate projects in developed and emerging markets; to grow aggregation mechanisms for fragmented sectors; and to support governments seeking to tap debt capital markets.
+Its strategy is to develop a large and liquid green and climate bonds market that will help drive down the cost of capital for climate projects in developed and emerging markets; to grow aggregation mechanisms for fragmented sectors; and to support governments seeking to tap debt capital markets.